 Because I've been there.
 I've learned.
 My chickens have taught me.
 So have my chicken-obsessed contacts all over the world.

-know it sounds corny (and maybe just a little demented), but chickens have
+know it sounds corny (and maybe just a little demented), but chickens, and my chickens website, have

 added so much to my life.
 Health, laughter, and a lot of friends.